Feng-CityUHK/EquityCharacteristics/README.md

 ## Prerequisite

-- Read on the listed papers
+- Read the listed papers
 - [WRDS](https://wrds-web.wharton.upenn.edu) account with subscription to CRSP, Compustat and IBES.
 - SAS (I use SAS on WRDS Cloud)
 - Python (I use Pandas to play with data)